WillNickols/dinemites/README.md

 `pfama1.21`, `11`).
 The `time` column should be a numeric value denoting when the sample was collected (typically the number of days since the start of the study).
 The `subject` column should be a subject identifier for the person who contributed the sample.
-If multiple variants are detected at the same time point for the same person, there should be multiple rows with the same `subject` and `time` but different values in `allele`.
-If some samples do not have any sequenced variants (i.e., no infection), rows should be included with the corresponding `time` and `subject` but `NA` in the `allele` column. **If samples without infections are not included, the downstream results could be very biased.** If multiple loci are sequenced, the locus
+If multiple alleles are detected at the same time point for the same person, there should be multiple rows with the same `subject` and `time` but different values in `allele`.
+If some samples do not have any sequenced alleles (i.e., no infection), rows should be included with the corresponding `time` and `subject` but `NA` in the `allele` column. **If samples without infections are not included, the downstream results could be very biased.** If multiple loci are sequenced, the locus